-It is often said there are 5 main factors are – Light (sunlight), temperature, water, humidity and nutrients.
+Those 5 main factors are – Light (sunlight), temperature, water, humidity and nutrients.

-Factors can be divided into biotic and abiotic factors.
+These factors can be divided into biotic and abiotic factors.

-– Animals that affect the plants, soil, water etc.
+– Animals that affect the plants, soil, water etc

 – Secondary plant life that affects the soil and the primary plant (like other types of plants, trees, pest plant species etc.)